SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

 - ISO 8859-15 (a.k.a.
 Latin0, Latin9)
 - Windows 1252
 - MCS
-- And many more (for e.g. Cyrillic and Greek alphabets).
+- And many more (e.g. Cyrillic and Greek alphabets).

 All these encodings strived to keep compatibility with ASCII from 0 to 127.
 However, from 128 to 255 one could only guess.
 Some favored the mathematical